se-edu/learningresources/contents/rust/Rust.md

 One way to allow for mutation outside the instance would be to borrow the value (by using a reference) and it would have to be a mutable one for us to be able to modify the internal list `indexes` outside an instance of `VisibleIndexes`.

 So we have to go through some hoops just to be able to modify the internal list but it doesn't end here.
-Suppose we then execute the following:
+Suppose the following is then executed:

 ```Rust
 let mut visible_indexes = VisibleIndexes::new();